Peter Mugyenyi: Leadership in the battle for treatment of HIV/AIDS in Africa

 He was one of the first prominent figures in the global medical community to argue that Africans could, and would, successfully follow antiretroviral treatment regimens.
 At that time few people believed that would happen.
 History has proven him correct.
 In 1992, Mugyenyi co-founded and became the Medical Director of the Joint Clinical Research Centre, Africa's largest AIDS treatment and research center.
 He is recognized as one of the leading HIV/AIDS researchers in the world.

 In 2002, he ordered a shipment of low-cost generic ARVs from India, in direct defiance of Uganda's patent laws, challenging the authorities to arrest him and refusing to leave the airport until the drugs were allowed into the country and guarantees were given that future shipments would also be cleared.

 This action led virtually overnight to a tenfold increase in the number of people on ARVs in Uganda, and effectively ended the blockade of low-cost generic AIDS drugs into Africa.
 Today almost all Africans on ARVs take generics, the great majority of which still come from India.
 Mugyenyi also played a major consultative role in the formulation of the PEPFAR (‘President's Emergency Plan for AIDS Relief’) program, which was announced at the 2003 State of the Union address by President George W. Bush.
 Mugyenyi was seated beside Laura Bush when the announcement was made, and President Bush made reference to him in the speech.
 PEPFAR has since put millions of Africans on lifesaving antiretroviral treatment, and is widely viewed as by far the single most positive legacy of George W. Bush's two terms in the White House.

 In September 2003, Mugyenyi was honored by the International Association of Physicians in AIDS Care and presented with the Hero in Medicine Award.
 In February 2014, he was appointed as an independent Director, to the Board of Cipla, the Indian pharmaceutical company with an ARV manufacturing factory in Uganda.
 He served as the Chancellor of Mbarara University of Science and Technology, one of Uganda's eight public universities from 22 August 2008 to 28 October 2017.

+In 2003, Peter Mugyenyi delivered the keynote address at the Ugandan North American Association (UNAA) convention in Boston, Massachusetts.